October 29, 2025

 Why are link maps worth-using?
 It is a very straightforward and intuitive feature to:

-• identify clickable content that is most popular or generates the most traffic.
-Find out more about the differences between Heatmaps and Link Maps on our website!
+- identify clickable content that is most popular or generates the most traffic.
+Find out more about the differences between Heatmaps and Link Maps in our case study.

 Why aren't users clicking?